MetLife Inc. (MET) upgraded Issued by Wall Street Gurus

 Citigroup gave a rating of “Buy” to MET, setting the target price at $55 in the report published on December 08th of the previous year.

-Volatility was left at 2.37%, however, over the last 30 days, the volatility rate increased by 2.22%, as shares sank -4.29% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -10.29% lower at present.
+Volatility was left at 2.42%, however, over the last 30 days, the volatility rate increased by 2.33%, as shares surge +3.14% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -5.54% lower at present.

-During the last 5 trading sessions, MET fell by -0.38%, which changed the moving average for the period of 200-days by +48.40% in comparison to the 20-day moving average, which settled at $58.06.
-In addition, MetLife Inc. saw 23.17% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, MET rose by +5.22%, which changed the moving average for the period of 200-days by +54.32% in comparison to the 20-day moving average, which settled at $58.14.
+In addition, MetLife Inc. saw 29.31% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading